domnikl/statsd-php/README.md

 # statsd-php

+⚠️ This repo is abandoned and will no longer be maintained.
+Please use [slickdeals/statsd](https://github.com/Slickdeals/statsd-php) instead.

 A PHP client library for the statistics daemon ([statsd](https://github.com/etsy/statsd)) intended to send metrics from PHP applications.

 [![Build Status](https://github.com/domnikl/statsd-php/workflows/Build%20statsd-php/badge.svg)](https://github.com/domnikl/statsd-php/actions)